feeMdj/Bloc_1_Construction-et-alimentation-d-une-infrastructure-de-gestion-de-donnees/README.md

 ## Files:
 You'll find these files in the repository:
-  - Requirements.txt
+  - Requirements.txt: the libraries you'll need
-  - ScrapBooking.py: the python script to scrap booking.com
+  - Scrap_Booking.py: the python script to scrap booking.com
   - projetkayak.ipynb: the global notebook with the whole project
-  - the .json files with the API and scrapping resultas
+  - the .json files with the API and scrapping results
-  - the csv file kayak..... put on AWS
+  - kayakdata.csv: csv file put on AWS
-  - the csv file kayak.csv loaded from AWS
+  - kayak.csv: file loaded from AWS